-During financial year 2023/2024, we will deliver the following objectives which will further enhance the systems and controls that are already in place to ensure that modern slavery is not taking place within our supply chain:
+During financial year 2023/2024, we have delivered the following objectives which will further enhance the systems and controls that are already in place to ensure that modern slavery is not taking place within our supply chain:

-- Ensure that further members of the procurement team undertake specific training related to modern slavery and human trafficking in supply chains. - Introduce formal pre-procurement policy delivery guidance which incorporates Procurement Policy Note 02/23 and requires officers undertaking procurement to have regard for and assess Modern Slavery Risks at the outset of a project.
+- Further members of the procurement team have undertaken specific training related to modern slavery and human trafficking in supply chains. - Introduced formal pre-procurement policy delivery guidance which incorporates Procurement Policy Note 02/23 and requires officers undertaking procurement to have regard for and assess Modern Slavery Risks at the outset of a project where the anticipated contract value is over £50,000.